Makoti Medical Scheme Options Offer High Quality Affordable Care

 - The MakotiChronic Care Programme

-Irrespective of the Makoti medical scheme options chosen, these four issues need to be addressed.
-For instance it is essential to make appointments to see doctors, and identification is vital when you get there.
+Irrespective of the Makoti medical scheme options you choose, these four issues need attention.
+For instance, it is essential to make appointments to see doctors, and identification is vital when you get there.

-When it comes to chronic care, members are encouraged to join the Makoti programme via their accredited GP.
-Chronic care benefits cover all the official chronic conditions on the Chronic Care List.
+Then when it comes to chronic care, members are encouraged to join the Makoti programme via their accredited GP.
+And chronic care benefits cover all the official chronic conditions on the Chronic Care List.

 Most of the medicines prescribed via Makoti medical scheme options are generic and of a high quality.
-Like any other form of medicine, they need to be used correctly, according to the right dosage.
+In addition, like any other form of medicine, the right dosage must apply.

 Two Makoti Medical Scheme Options to Choose From

 1. The Primary Option; and

 There are a number of items that are excluded from both options.